Richard J. Toymil – Executive Director

 Did you know that I studied medicine and nursing for 4 years.
 I also know how to deliver a baby!

-Fireweed Community, Primary Lead Teacher and Program Director
+Kinnikinnick Community, Primary Lead Teacher and Program Director

-My name is Jennifer Wagner and I am the lead teacher in the Fireweed Room.
+My name is Jennifer Wagner and I am the lead teacher in the Kinnikinnick Room.
 I came to Anchorage Montessori school in 2008.
 I also received my Montessori certificate in 2008 from the American Montessori Society.
 Prior to coming to AMS I worked in traditional preschools for several years.
 I love how the Montessori philosophy can be applied to fit the developmental needs of any child regardless of culture or ability.
 Watching the children progress through the three year cycle is exciting and very rewarding.

 When not at AMS, I enjoy reading, sewing, quilting, knitting, cooking and fishing.